 San Miguel de Allende, Mexico

 I mentioned above that we try to avoid Mexico.
 That’s based on experience.
 We did one spring break trip to an all-inclusive resort near Playa del Carmen and hated it.
-Then we went back a few years later, staying at Rosewood Mayakoba for a week, and loved the hotel but still didn’t love Playa del Carmen.
+Then we went back a few years later, staying at Rosewood Mayakoba for a week, and loved the hotel but still didn’t enjoy Playa del Carmen.
 So our third trip we went to San Miguel de Allende instead and loved it – exploring the UNESCO World Heritage Site, eating all the food and diving into the culture.
 We’d go back in a heartbeat.
 So much more enjoyable than the beach areas, and not crowded in April.

 I’ve written before that I think Costa Rica is over-hyped.
 It’s a great destination, with animals, beaches, cloud forests and excellent food, but it seems like everyone has been going there and neglecting neighbors like Panama, Brazil, Nicaragua and Colombia – all amazing destinations.
 Anyway, we’re no exception.
 We’ve traveled to Costa Rica twice the past few years, once in July for a wedding and once in February for a school break.
 For the February trip, we flew into Liberia and went straight to Punta Islita, basing out of there for the week.
 It was a great trip – some culture, some adventure, some animals, and a lot of beach-centered relaxation.
 Go to Costa Rica!
 It’s great.
 But if you feel like prices are higher than you were expecting, look at less-touristed nearby countries instead.

 Bora Bora is easy from Los Angeles – an overnight flight to Tahiti and then a short connecting flight.
 You can leave Friday night (after school) to really maximize your spring break.
 It’s an expensive destination, but it’s iconic, and worth traveling to at least once.
-The Four Seasons Bora Bora was very nice, and very kid-friendly considering it’s a honeymoon destination for most people.
+The Four Seasons Bora Bora was very nice, and actually very kid-friendly considering it’s a honeymoon destination for most people.